 Patrol Management Software for Better Resource Deployment Decision-Making

-Patrol management software uses artificial intelligence-driven analysis to help strategically plan directed patrols and have consistent use of tactics for both maximum crime deterrence and minimal harm to the community
+ShotSpotter’s patrol management software uses artificial intelligence-driven analysis to help strategically plan directed patrols that feature consistent tactics designed to maximize crime deterrence with minimal harm to the community.

 Directed Patrols Prevent Crime

 Research shows that high visibility patrols are an effective deterrent to crime.
 Agencies receive precise locations to patrol based on AI that is superior to traditional hot spot analysis.

 - Boxes represent a precise area (250 meters by 250 meters) for patrol and are color coded by crime type.

 - When officers arrive into a box, the directed patrol officially begins and a timer starts so that the area is not over or under patrolled.